justcoding-dev/csc-boxes/README.md

 the width of the bar_overlap parameter.
 If the bar overlap is slightly larger then the wall_thickness, it will be possible to stack the boxes.
 Because of the grooves, even larger boxes can be stacked on top of multiple smaller ones.

+Example:

+    wall_thickness = 2
+    bar_overlap = 2.2
+    bar_width = 4.4

+## Label pockets

+Label pocket sizes are configured via parameters in the script.
+See the comments for more information.

+The max_label_width parameter controls how wide the label will be.
+If the box width exceeds the *label_max_width* value, the label will *label_max_width* wide and centered.
+If the box is smaller, the label will take up the complete space.